List of irredentist claims or disputes: Pan-Finnicism

+Pan-Finnicism (panfennismi), also known as Pan-Fennicism or sometimes even referred to as Finno-Ugrism or even heimoaate is a pan-nationalist idea which advocates for the political or economic unification of the Finno-Ugric peoples.
+The idea is broad in its meaning and oftentimes it simply refers to the Finno-Ugric peoples, however on rare occasion it can be limited to only the Baltic Finnic peoples or to the Finnic peoples.

 Former Yugoslavia

 Some of the most violent irredentist conflicts of recent times in Europe flared up as a consequence of the break-up of the former federal state of Yugoslavia in the early 1990s.
 One of the last conflicts erupted further south with the ethnic Albanian majority in Kosovo seeking to switch allegiance to the adjoining state of Albania.

 France

 The natural borders of France (Frontières naturelles de la France) were a nationalist theory developed in France, notably during the French Revolution.
 They correspond to the Rhine, the Atlantic Ocean and Mediterranean Sea, the Pyrenees and the Alps, according to the revolutionaries.